1996 Pacific typhoon season: Severe Tropical Storm Frankie (Edeng)

 An active monsoon trough over the Western Pacific Ocean developed 3 typhoons; Frankie, Gloria, and Herb.
 The first, Frankie, developed in the South China Sea on July 19.
 It tracked west-northwestward and became a tropical storm on the 21st.
-After crossing the island of Hainan Frankie rapidly intensified to a 100 mph typhoon, 945 millibar over the Gulf of Tonkin.
-It northern Vietnam on the 23rd, and dissipated 2 days later over China.
-104 people were reported killed or missing in association with Frankie, and damage figures in Vietnam are estimated at over 16.65 trillion (US$1.4 billion) (1996 US Dollars).
+After crossing the island of Hainan Frankie rapidly intensified to a 100 mph typhoon, 975 millibar over the Gulf of Tonkin.
+It made landfall over northern Vietnam on the 23rd, and dissipated 2 days later over China.
+The lowest atmospheric pressure during the storm was recorded at Văn Lý weather station (Nam Hà province; 20°07'17.0"N, 106°18'10.8"E), reaching 969.0 hPa.
+Due to the storm, strong winds were recorded on land: sustained winds of approximately 28-30 m/s in Thái Bình, and 28 m/s at Cat Bi International Airport.
+The total rainfall caused by the storm reached 458 mm, measured at Km46 in Sơn La province.

+According to the JTWC, the storm resulted in a total of 104 people dead and missing, 466 people injured, and approximately $200 million in economic damage.
+Vietnamese documents show that specifically in Vietnam, there were 67 people dead, 54 missing, and 279 injured.
+The economic damage in Vietnam alone was 1,654 billion Vietnamese dong ($140 million).

 Typhoon Gloria (Gloring)

 The same monsoon trough that spawned Frankie also spawned a tropical depression on July 19 east of the Philippines.
 It headed northwestward, slowly organizing into a tropical storm on the 22nd.
 The next day Gloria reached typhoon strength, and a day later it reached its peak of 100 mph winds.
 Gloria brushed the northern coast of the Philippines and turned northward to hit Taiwan on the 26th.
 After crossing the island and the Taiwan Strait, Gloria hit China where she dissipated on the 27th.
 Gloria caused 23 casualties, 20 of which were in the northern Philippines.
 In addition, damage was estimated at $20 million (1996 USD).